Google tracking without secrets

 - owns about 200 companies?

-There are some search engine companies brave enough to even start to exist but Google remains the king (as it possess “90.46% of the search engine market share worldwide”), the phrase “to google it” has already been widely popularized and Google adds new features to its services on regular basis.
+There are some search engine companies brave enough to even start to exist but Google remains the king, the phrase “to google it” has already been widely popularized and Google adds new features to its services on regular basis.

 These features usually turn out to be useful and demanded.
 Do you even remember the times when Google Maps didn’t exist, and we were forced to use paper maps when going abroad to a country we had not visited before?
 Or when we were not able to check the ratings of a restaurant we were about to go?
 How could we even manage without it?